anyamemensah/diff-csv-schemas/README.md

 <img style="margin-top:0px;margin-left:0px;width:50vw" src="https://www.dropbox.com/scl/fi/9ff47a76dgt88483dskxm/combining_csvs_post_image.png?rlkey=q6twco5fnr7ly4sw9dtgpvlsc&raw=1" alt="Image showing three CSV files being merged into a single file.">

+Merging multiple CSV files with slightly different schemas is a common data challenge, especially when dealing with the classic "extra column" problem.
+Sometimes those columns are empty, sometimes they’re not.
+This repository provides three examples for combining CSV files with mismatched schemas into a single, unified dataset for analysis using three Python libraries: Pandas, Polars, and DuckDB.

+--

 I was asked a question the other day, one that I hear often from clients:

 > How do you merge hundreds of data files when some of them have mismatched schemas?